-- 1. Click the Hosts tab and select All Hosts. - 2.
-Click the Inspect All Hosts button.
+- 1. Click the Hosts tab. - 2.
+Click the Host Inspector button.
 Cloudera Manager begins several tasks to inspect the managed hosts. - 3.
 After the inspection completes, click Download Result Data or Show Inspector Results to review the results.

 The results of the inspection displays a list of all the validations and their results, and a summary of all the components installed on your managed hosts.